kendallgmason/Stack-Overflow-Clone/README.md

 ### :white_check_mark: Stack Overflow Clone

-This was an excercise my learning and increase in proficiency with Styled Components and Font Awesome with relation to projects.
+This was an excercise to increase my learning and proficiency with Styled Components/Font Awesome with relation to projects.
 I decided to recreate my version of the Stack Overflow website.

 </br></br>